FAITHKAMANDE/AviData-Analytics/README.md

 2. Business Context
 Goal: Determine which aircraft present the lowest risk, allowing your organization to invest wisely in commercial and private aviation enterprises.
-Key Stakeholder: Who needs actionable insights to inform investment decisions.
+Key Stakeholder:
-Focus: Using data to uncover trends, mitigate risk, and ensure safe, profitable aviation operations.
+- Decision makers in the new aviation division
+- Investors seeking actionable insights for risk mitigation
+- Operations and safety teams focused on improving maintenance and training protocols

 3. Data
 The dataset (found in the Aviation_data folder) is sourced from the National Transportation Safety Board (NTSB) and covers civil aviation accidents from 1962 to 2023, including: